wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

 - import { helperA, deadPolyfill, helperB } from 'path/to/helpers';
 ```

 The transform that we have written will remove the entire line only if there is one named import specifier.
 We'll have to roll back filter optimization #4 if we want to match imports with multiple named import specifiers.
-Once we find the imports we might want to go back to the flexibility of `.forEach()` so we can handle them differently, but I found it easier to filter the collection into the two types we want to handle.
+Once we find the imports it might be tempting to go back to the flexibility of `.forEach()` so we can handle them differently, but I found it easier to filter the collection into the two types we want to handle.

 ```js
 export default function transformer(file, api) {